 Making HDR a priority

 The content will have to catch up in the meantime.
 To get the full gist of what HDR is capable of, content must be shot with it, says Hunt.
-Netflix already streams Daredevil and Marco Polo in Dolby Vision, with HDR 10 to follow by springtime.
+Netflix already streams Daredevil and Marco Polo in Dolby Vision, with

 “There are a couple of manufacturers making Dolby Vision TVs that we will certify and be in the market very soon.
 In a month or two, we’ll do the same with HDR 10 TVs as well,” he says, without specifying the makes or models.